chiseanchang0727/Projects/da_project.md

-# Increasing the retention rate by analyzing user behavior

-## Outlines
+# Outlines

+1. What is the problem?

+2. What is the project goal?

+3. Analysis procedures

+4. Identify key metrics

+5. Insights from hypotheses and validation

+6. Conclusion

-## What is the problem?
+# What is the problem?

 - The revenue of our product after launching is lower than the A-class products.